2sic/2sxc-docs/2sxc Docs Generator/js-code/2sxc-api/2sxc.md

 ## Get the Sxc-Module-Service using $2sxc

-We have three initializers:
+We have four initializers:

-1. `$2sxc(DomNode)` - recommended
+1. `$2sxc(HTMLElement)` - recommended
 2. `$2sxc(moduleId)` - oldest way, very common
 3. ~~`$2sxc(moduleId, contentBlockId)`~~ - a special version for [internal use only](#module-instances-and-content-blocks)
+1. `$2sxc(ContextIdentifier)` - new in v11.11

+### The HTMLElement Method

-We recommend the *DOM-Node syntax*, because in that mode $2sxc will go up through the DOM-tree and find the module it's in (or the content-block), and auto-configure itself.
+We recommend the *HTMLElement syntax*, because in that mode $2sxc will go up through the DOM-tree and find the module it's in (or the content-block), and auto-configure itself.
 What's nice about this is that this method works without any server-side support (which you need for the other methods).
 Here's a simple example:

 ```html
 <a onclick='$2sxc(this).manage.run("layout")'>layout</a>
 ```

-In the above example, the dom-node is given by the current click, which puts the current `<a>` node in the `this` object.
+In the above example, the HTMLElement is given by the current click, which puts the current `<a>` node in the `this` object.

 Here's a JS example: